🇹🇳Tunisia

 Ghee-roasted sweet potato

-A rest-day plate inspired by Egyptian street vendors who slow-roast whole sweet potatoes in clay ovens: cubes caramelised with clarified butter, finished with cinnamon and a hint of sea salt to enhance natural sweetness.
+A rest-day plate inspired by Egyptian street vendors who slow-roast whole sweet potatoes in clay ovens: cubes caramelised with clarified butter, finished with cardamom and a hint of sea salt to enhance natural sweetness.

 This article relays the public teachings of Dr. Diaa Al-Awadi for educational and informative purposes.
 It is not medical advice.
 Consult your physician before any dietary change.
 Legal notice.